 No test is going to be easy.
-These tests are helping you to get get a college place.
+These tests help you to get get a college place.
 But maybe you have a particular interest that will help you get a good score in one of them.
 Here are some tips on the subject tests.

 Your college application is a large project.
 There is much information to gather and preparation to be done.
 My advice is to start early and consider the following when thinking about the SAT subject test.